yoyosource/YAPION/docs/versions/0.26.x/examples/basics/Notation.md

 <div style="padding: 10px; background-color: #00000010; border-radius: 5px;">
     <img src="../../../../icons/exclamation.png" width="22" alt="" style="vertical-align: middle; margin-left: 5px; float: right">
-    <b>Warning:</b> There is not available in JSON syntax and is mainly used to be able to serialize Java maps.
+    <b>Warning:</b> This is not available in JSON syntax and is mainly used to be able to serialize Java maps.
 </div>

 ## Pointers